 The introduction of exchange clearing for over–the–counter (OTC) derivatives products opens up many opportunities for hedge funds as well as for those providing the services.
 Renaud Huck, senior vice president, head of UK institutional investor relations at Eurex Clearing, talks about the challenges and prospects for both sides in the move to clearing.

-HEDGE FUNDS REVIEW: What impact will regulations covering the exchange clearing of over-the-counter (OTC) derivatives have on the market and market participants?
+HEDGE FUNDS REVIEW: What impact will regulations covering the exchange clearing of OTC derivatives have on the market and market participants?

 Renaud Huck: The European Market Infrastructure Regulation is going to be the big ‘elephant in the corridor’.
 Consequently, as we’re getting close to the final delivery of the text and its implementation, it is fair to say the wish of the regulators is to push OTC trading towards exchange clearing, including the shift to central counterparty clearing.
 It is going to be the most impacting element of the financial world in the years to come on both sides of the pond.

 The regulation is catching everything in one net.
 The regulators favour a future environment that is cleared rather than a bilateral environment, as it was before.
 Of course, it is easier to clear plain vanilla OTC trades.
 Therefore, the more complex, tailor-made OTC trades could end up being a bit more difficult to clear and, as a result, more expensive for the end-client.
 As a clearing house, we take an agnostic view of the structure of the trade.